thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
-Howevever, in the real world there are limitations.
+However, in the real world there are limitations.

 When compression springs are compressed less than roughly 20% of available deflection geometric imperfections such as minor deviation from cylindric shape